zen-browser/docs/src/content/docs/guides/live-editing.md

 title: Live Editing Zen Theme
 ---

-This [[guides/index|guide]] will help you customize the appearance of Zen Browser by live editing the `userChrome.css` file.
+This guide will help you customize the appearance of Zen Browser by live editing the `userChrome.css` file.
 Follow the steps below to start customizing your browser's theme.

 ## Step 1: Access the Profile Folder